nfisher23/nickolasfisher.com/content/blog/How-to-Deploy-a-Spring-MVC-Application-Behind-an-Nginx-Reverse-Proxy.md

 ```

 The first thing we will need is a Spring MVC application to work with.
-For simplicity, we&#39;re going to keep the app source code within this ansible role.
-In a real application, you should set up a CI/CD pipeline that the application would go through, but I&#39;m going to keep the focus on getting a working example.
-Create a **app/** directory, then go to the [spring initializer](https://start.spring.io/) and select the &#34;Web&#34; dependency option, then Maven as the build engine.
+For simplicity, we're going to keep the app source code within this ansible role.
+In a real application, you should set up a CI/CD pipeline that the application would go through, but I'm going to keep the focus on getting a working example.
+Create a **app/** directory, then go to the [spring initializer](https://start.spring.io/) and select the "Web" dependency option, then Maven as the build engine.
 Place the generated code inside the **app/** directory.

 We can then add a **SimpleController.java** class to the **app/src/main/java/com/nickolasfisher/simplemvc/** directory that is, well, simple: